aaron-obrien/CCG_prescriptions_project/README.md

     the last five years by each centre within the specified CCG.

     A second API provided by OpenPrescribing enables the total list size (how many patients a practice covers) to be identified for each centre within a specified CCG.
-This function concatenates the provided CCG argument into a web address tailored for this API call.
+This function concatonates the provided CCG argument into a web address tailored for this API call.
 The call is then made using the requests package and results coerced into a pandas data frame from .json.
 The output of this call contains the total list size each month over the last five years for each centre within the specified CCG.